zeroasiccorp/umi/README.md

 | 0x07     | Atomic minu |
 | 0x08     | Atomic swap |

-### 3.3.9 User Field (USER[11:0])
+### 3.3.10 User Field (U)

-The USER field is available for use as needed by application layers and signal layer implementations.
+Message bit designated with a U are available for use by application and signal layer implementations.
+Any undefined user bits shall be set to zero.

+### 3.3.11 Reserved Field (R)

+Message bit designated with an R are  reserved for future UMI enhancements and shall be set to zero.

 ## 3.4 Message Descriptions